 As Chairman of the Ways and Means Social Security Subcommittee, I have made it a top priority of mine to protect Americans’ identities.
 To that end, I reintroduced H.R.
 380, the Medicare Identity Theft Prevention Act of 2015 – legislation to end the use of SSNs on Medicare cards.
 Unfortunately, right now Medicare cards include beneficiaries’ SSNs.
 While Americans are told not to carry their Social Security cards – and for good reason – Americans are told to carry their Medicare cards with them.
 This makes absolutely no sense and it puts the over 80,000 Medicare beneficiaries I represent at risk.
 With seniors already vulnerable to identity theft, the use of SSNs on Medicare cards makes seniors an even more tempting target.
 You see, the SSN is a key to identity theft.
 In fact, in 2013 then-Texas Attorney General Greg Abbott warned seniors that crooks were trying to get them to give out their Medicare numbers.

-The good news is that on April 16, 2015, President Obama signed into law H.R.
-2, which includes my measure to protect seniors’ identities by ending the use of SSNs on Medicare cards.
+The good news is that on April 16, 2015, former President Obama signed into law H.R.
+2, which included my measure to protect seniors’ identities by ending the use of SSNs on Medicare cards.
 This is a great victory for America’s seniors!

-As part of my commitment to better protecting taxpayer dollars, while at the same time making the disability program work better for those who depend on it, I’ve introduced a number of bills – two of which have become law (H.R.
+As part of my commitment to better protecting taxpayer dollars, while at the same time making the disability program work better for those who depend on it, last Congress I introduced a number of bills – two of which became law (H.R.
 1936 and H.R.
 2359) with the passage of the Bipartisan Budget Act.

 - H.R.
 918, Social Security Disability Insurance and Unemployment Benefits Double Dip Elimination Act: Stop individuals from double-dipping by getting both unemployment and disability benefits at the same time.